1 in 3 Campaign DC Event, Abortion Personal Experiences

 ”

-For Soto, losing her freedom to choose was a "dehumanising experience."
+For Soto, losing her freedom to choose was a "dehumanizing experience."
 That's why she is participating Tuesday on the 1 in 3 Campaign's Speakout event and Lobby Day in Washington, D.C.

 Soto said she can relate to undocumented young women like the ones that were being defended at the Speakout — the Trump administration tried to force them to carry a pregnancy to term, Soto's parents forced her to terminate hers.
 She said she knows that, right or wrong, her parents made what they thought was the best decision for her.
 But that can't be said about the Trump administration's meddling in the decisions of undocumented youth.